liberty830/Feature-selection-using-SCAD-regression/README.md

-# Replication of SCAD article (J. Fan 2001 ): Variable selection with SCAD and simulation
+# Replication of SCAD article (J. Fan 2001 ): Variable selection with SCAD and simulation results

 Here, I studied about SCAD article("http://www.personal.psu.edu/ril4/research/penlike.pdf") and had tried to replicate it in R.
 SCAD is a variation of LASSO, and this can be used for feature selection based on linear regression model.